IuvenisSapiens/typst-deixis/README.md

 ### From Typst Universe

-This package is yet available in the Typst Universe.
-When it is officially released, you will be able to download and use it by simply adding the following line to your document.
+This package is available in the Typst Universe, you can download and use it by simply adding the following line to your document.

 ```typst
 #import "@preview/deixis:0.1.0": *